Being declared-righteous and being righteous can be linked

 Examples of how people are declared-righteous by God:

-By looking at how people can be declared-righteous by God, it is possible to deduce that they might BECOME RIGHTEOUS and as a result be DECLARED-RIGHTEOUS by God.
+By looking at how people can be declared-righteous by God, it is possible to further deduce that there can be a link between BEING RIGHTEOUS before God and being DECLARED-RIGHTEOUS by God.

 For more information: